Understanding BLOOM: An empirical study on diverse NLP tasks: Additional Details

 \item \textbf{DistilBERT}: DistilBERT \cite{Sanh2019DistilBERTAD} is a transformers model, smaller and faster than BERT, which was pre-trained on the same corpus in a self-supervised fashion, using the BERT base model as a teacher.
-For experiments with English as the language, \textit{distilbert-base-uncased} model is used as the baseline, and for all multi-lingual experiments, \textit{distilbert-base-multilingual-cased} is used.